Home > Frosting > Chocolate Frosting Without Butter

 RECIPE NOTES

-• The coconut milk (or cream) solids must be solid.
-Any extra water could impact the way the frosting turns out.
+• Solid Coconut Cream – The coconut solids must be solid.
+Any extra water will impact the way the frosting turns out.

-• It can be hit or miss sometimes on how solid the coconut milk (cream) is in the can.
-Unfortunately, if your can does not have coconut solids, you may want to save that can for another recipe and try a new one.
+• Special Note – It can be hit or miss the amount of coconut solids in are in the can.
+If your can does not or has too little, you may want to save that can for another recipe and try a new one.

 Course: Dessert